-In addition to roles and responsibilities identified above SEC members are expected to:
+In addition to roles and responsibilities identified above, SEC members are expected to:

 - liaise with the HSE during examination planning to ensure their consistency with the Subject Guidelines and the Examiner Handbook.
-The Chair must not be an examiner or have any potential conflicts of interest with any candidates; - aim to formulate facilitate development of a question bank for each Section of the examination; - review and take appropriate action e.g. suggest modifying Subject Guidelines and/or examination format to the Subject Standards Committee (SSC) following Chapter review of the Candidate feedback (comments and suggestions) collated by the Board of Examiners after the annual examinations at Science Week.
+The Chair must not be an examiner or have any potential conflicts of interest with any candidates - aim to facilitate development of a question bank for each Section of the examination - review and take appropriate action e.g. suggest modifying Subject Guidelines and/or examination format to the Subject Standards Committee (SSC) following Chapter review of the Candidate feedback (comments and suggestions) collated by the Board of Examiners after the annual examinations.